extollers/extol/README.md

 # Plan

-- bootstrapped high-level declarative language (code name Extol)
+- a bootstrapped high-level declarative language (code name Extol)
+  - [x] a Prolog parser in Prolog that can parse itself
+  - [ ] a Prolog generator for the parsed AST
+  - [ ] functions and expresisons similar to Ciao's fsyntax
+  - [ ] anonymous predicates similar to Mercury
+  - [ ] first-class predicates and functions, get rid of call

 # Further ideas